Jashaun Corbin

-Jashaun Corbin (born August 20, 2000) is an American professional football running back for the New England Patriots of the National Football League (NFL).
-He played college football at Florida State.
+Jashaun Corbin (born August 20, 2000) is an American professional football running back.
+He played college football for the Texas A&M Aggies and Florida State Seminoles.

 Early life

-Corbin's hometown is Rockledge, Florida, and he attended Holy Trinity Episcopal Academy for three years while finishing his highschool career at Rockledge High School.
-In Corbin's high school career he rushed for 2,982 yards and 34 touchdowns, while also hauling in 85 receptions for 1,418 yards and 15 touchdowns.
+Corbin's hometown is Rockledge, Florida, and he attended Holy Trinity Episcopal Academy for three years. while finishing his high school career at Rockledge High School.
+In Corbin's high school career, he rushed for 2,982 yards and 34 touchdowns, while also hauling in 85 receptions for 1,418 yards and 15 touchdowns.
 Corbin committed to play college football at Texas A&M.

 College career

 Texas A&M

-In week five of the 2018 season Corbin returned a kickoff 100 yards for a touchdown, as he helped Texas A&M beat Arkansas.
+In week five of the 2018 season, Corbin returned a kickoff 100 yards for a touchdown, as he helped Texas A&M beat the Arkansas Razorbacks.
 Corbin finished the 2018 season with 346 rushing yards and a touchdown, while also hauling in ten receptions for 85 yards.
 Corbin also returned 14 kickoffs for 422 yards and a touchdown.
-In week one of the 2019 season, Corbing had a career performance rushing for 103 yards and a touchdown in a win over Texas State 41–7.
+In week one of the 2019 season, Corbin had a career performance rushing for 103 yards and a touchdown in a win over Texas State Bobcats 41–7.
 Corbin finished the 2019 season with 137 rushing yards and a touchdown, while also bringing in six receptions for 16 yards.
-After the conclusion of the 2019 season, Corbing would decide to enter the NCAA transfer portal.
+After the conclusion of the 2019 season, he would decide to enter the NCAA transfer portal.

 Florida State

 Corbin would decide to transfer to Florida State to continue out his college career.
-In Florida State's 2020 season finale, Corbing had an amazing performance rushing for 72 yards and three touchdowns, as he helped the Seminoles beat Duke.
-In week one of the 2021 season, Corbing had a great performance rushing for 144 yards and a touchdown but Florida State would fall to Notre Dame 41–38.
-Corbin would finish the 2021 season as his best rushing for 887 yards and seven touchdown, while notching 25 receptions for 144 yards and a touchdown.
+In Florida State's 2020 season finale, Corbin displayed a solid performance, rushing for 72 yards and three touchdowns as he helped the Seminoles beat the Duke Blue Devils.
+In week one of the 2021 season, Corbin had a shining performance, rushing for 144 yards and a touchdown.
+However, Florida State would fall to the Notre Dame Fighting Irish with a final score of 41–38.
+Corbin would finish the 2021 season as his best, rushing for 887 yards and seven touchdowns while notching 25 receptions for 144 yards and a touchdown.
 For his performance on the season, Corbin was named third team All-ACC.
 After the conclusion of the 2021 season, Corbin would decide to declare for the 2022 NFL draft.

-Corbin finished his college career with 1,771 rushing yards and 14 touchdowns, he also caught 60 passes for 360 yards and two touchdowns.
+Corbin would finish his college career with 1,771 rushing yards and 14 touchdowns in addition to 60 receptions for 360 yards and two touchdowns.